-· SEA theme Commentary, 22: Land to Ea ast of Winterhay Lane and Old Dairy Historic Environment the south eastern part of the adjoining the site has been do being part of the New Road character the conservation area by trees, be on the immediate location of No nationally listed buildings at the direct setting of any list registered parks and gardens affected by development on) the of a 1920s creamery is present on the western Land, Soil and Water Resources A detailed ALC assessment has been completed for most of the undeveloped areas of land surrounding Ilminster town.
+SEA theme Commentary, 22: Land to Ea st of Winterhay Lane and Old Dairy Historic Environment the south eastern part of the adjoining the site has been d being part of the New Road cha the conservation area by trees be on the immediate location r No nationally listed buildings a the direct setting of any lis registered parks and gardens affected by development on) the e site lefine aracte , so in rather are pro- ted k are in he site 920s creamery is present on the western Land, Soil and Water Resources A detailed ALC assessment has been completed for most of the undeveloped areas of land surrounding Ilminster town.
 In this respect, land within the south western section of the site is underlain by Grade 3a land which is some of the best and most versatile land for agricultural purposes.
 Most of the site comprises either Grade 3b or Grade 4 land (i.e. not BMV for agricultural purposes).
 In terms of the water environment, there are no watercourses passing through the site boundaries.
 The site does not overlap with a NVZ or SPZ.
 The Somerset Minerals Plan indicates that the site does not overlap with a MSA.
 Land to the east of the site potentially overlaps with the Building Stone MSA.
 However, it is difficult to be certain given the scale of Map Eight within the Somerset Minerals Plan.
-Population and Community needs, including through the d The site is located at relative proximity to services and facilities in Ilminster the Market House) which will limit the need for Health and Wellbeing located approximately 750m a inster Medical Centre at Canal Way, which is away. ublic Rights of Way network and the town's wider Transportation With reference to local public transport networks, the nearest bus stops are located approximately 100m to the south west of the site along Station Road.
-Regarding the local PRoW network, there are no footpaths passing through the site.
-The site is located approximately 950m walk to Ilminster town centre (at its nearest point).
-Key Likely adverse eff measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect
+Population and Community Allocation of the site will contribute positively towards meeting local housing needs, including through the delivery of affordable housing.
+The site is located at relative proximity to services and facilities in Ilminster town centre (c.950m walk to the Market House) which will limit the need for residents to travel for the amenities provided here.
+Health and Wellbeing The site is accessible to Ilminster Medical Centre at Canal Way, which is located approximately 750m away.
+The site is accessible to the Public Rights of Way network and the town's wider green infrastructure network.
+Transportation Ansportation With reference to local public transport networks, the nearest bus stops are located approximately 100m to the south west of the site along Station Road Regarding the local PRoW network, there are no footpaths passing through the site.
+The site is located approximately 950m walk to Ilminster town centre (at its nearest point). Кеу Likely adverse eff measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect